 Discharges from non-nuclear installations

+The OSPAR Commission carries out annual collection of data on discharges from the non-nuclear sector to review progress towards the Strategy.
 The Radioactive Substances Strategy sets the objective of preventing pollution of the OSPAR maritime area from ionising radiation through progressive and substantial reductions of discharges, emissions and losses of radioactive substances, with the ultimate aim of concentrations in the environment near background values for naturally occurring radioactive substances and close to zero for artificial radioactive substances.
-In achieving this objective the following issues should, inter alia, be taken into account: (1) radiological impacts on man and biota, (2) legitimate uses of the sea, and (3) technical feasibility.

-The OSPAR Commission adopted in 2005 a set of reporting procedures to be used for annual reporting of data on discharges from the non-nuclear sector which were updated in 2013 (OSPAR Agreement number 2013-11).
+The OSPAR Commission has reported data on discharges from the non-nuclear sector since 2005 following the guidance in OSPAR Agreement 2013-11.
 OSPAR’s non-nuclear reporting covers;